 I have a background in equality and human rights policy research and have also been involved in a number of human rights campaigns, including a programme aimed at reducing educational inequalities, and a digital inclusion project for asylum seekers.
-I am now a social and policy researcher and am completing a PhD.
+I am also completing a PhD.

 I love travelling, meeting people and experimenting with new recipes.
 I have previously lived abroad in Belgium, Germany and Finland and at the moment I live in London.
 In my spare time I like walking and playing the violin.

 I’m excited about being part of developing The Open Doors Project into an effective and sustainable provider of outdoor educational experiences that is highly valued in the community.